ck090/FaceRecognition_Haar-Cascades_and_LBPH/README.md

 Use pip to install any missing dependencies

 # Usage
-There are two files namely 'Pydata1.py'
+There are two files namely `Pydata1.py` and `Pydata2.py`, which are two main python codes needed to run the system.

+The `Pydata1.py` contains the code for **Building the dataset for our image recognition model**.
+It captures 400 Images of the person who needs to be recognised.
+This images are stored in the [People] Folder in the OpenCV Folder. (../OpenCV/People)